manassaloi/manassaloi.github.io/_posts/2021-11-14-hypocrite.markdown

 Does this make me a hypocrite?
 Yes, maybe.

-Withing 2 hours of meeting a friend yesterday, he managed to convince me that I am also signalling like the rest of them, my signal being that I can tweet out of free will, avoid group think, and my takes are more rigorously thought out.
+Within 2 hours of meeting a friend yesterday, he managed to convince me that I am also signalling like the rest of them, my signal being that I can tweet out of free will, avoid group think, and my takes are more rigorously thought out.
 In the end I am also playing status games.
 Maybe the fact that I am writing a blogpost called 'Am I a hypocrite?' is also signalling.
 And I agree.

 My POW(Proof Of Work) page is to signal that I don't merely ship shitposts, I ship high impact projects too.